Xiaofeng-life/ColorCode/readme.md

 ## 🐳 Color Interpolation

-Color interpolation, allowing for the smooth generation of multiple colors through continuous sampling of the color code as follows.
+Color interpolation, allowing for the smooth generation of multiple colors through a continuous sampling method of the color code as follows.

 <figure>
 <div align="center">